compound-developers/compound-governance-examples/signature-examples/README.md

 # Compound Governance Signature Methods

-Users can delegate their voting rights or cast a vote on a proposal using an [EIP712](https://github.com/ethereum/EIPs/blob/master/EIPS/eip-712.md) typed structured data signatures.
+Users can delegate their voting rights or cast a vote on a proposal using [EIP712](https://github.com/ethereum/EIPs/blob/master/EIPS/eip-712.md) typed structured data signatures.

 ## Delegate By Signature